 Sometimes, when searching for well-known brands, the tool will display many ads by unrelated advertisers.
-For example, when searching for Nike, there will be plenty of results by other companies promoting Nike’s products.
+For example, when searching for Nike, there will be plenty of results from other companies promoting Nike products.

 If you’re interested in seeing only the ads by a specific brand, select the company’s name from the Advertisers menu.